UK's Osborne seeks sweet spot between budget pain and electoral gain

 Both the Liberal Democrats, junior partners in the coalition, and Labour - which holds a narrow opinion poll lead - have set out a less painful approach.

-Counterintuitively, a few signs of economic weakness could work in Osborne’s favour.
+Counter intuitively, a few signs of economic weakness could work in Osborne’s favor.

 Polls show the Conservatives are more trusted on the economy than their rivals, allowing him to argue that anything other than his austerity plan is dangerously unsound.